Affiliate links on Android Authority may earn us a commission. Learn more.

 Animal Help Now is a more functional animal app.
 It contains a directory of wildlife emergency companies and their phone numbers.
 That way you can quickly get into contact with the right people if you see an injured animal on the side of the road, a possum walked into your yard, or something like that.
 Sometimes, these numbers are difficult to find, even with outstanding apps like Google Maps.
 The UI isn’t pretty, but the information is useful.
 We’re not sure if this works outside of the US or North America, though.
 We encourage our international readers to search for something similar in their country.

-Google Maps is another lame, but natural choice for this list.
-It contains directions and information about just about every animal friendly establishment in your area.
+Google Maps is another lame, but a natural choice for this list.
+It contains directions and information about just about every animal-friendly establishment in your area.
 That includes pet stores, zoos, dog parks, vets, and searching for pet friendly hotels works more often than it doesn’t.
 You probably already knew that, though.
 It’s an essential app for pet owners and animal lovers since it helps you find all the places you would need to go.

 Imgur (and similar apps) are great for just looking at adorable animals.
 People post animal memes, excellent photos, and other such animal content all the time on these services.
 It’s a good spot to check out the content and just enjoy the furry, innocent cuteness of whatever animals you like.
 It’s one of the least effective methods of actually engaging with content.
 Most apps and sites like this are basically just for a quick scroll through.
 Still, they work and most of them are free.